meuschke/wanderlust.tech/pages/articles/2016-06-15-7-gruende-taipei/index_en.md

 As a german citizen you can stay in Taiwan up to 30 days without a need of visa.

+#### 4. Cheap living cost

+Taiwan is not that cheap.
+But still cheap enought.
+You can get luxury or live cheap but good.

+Airbnb: 18 € per day
+Dumplings: 2,20 €

+Exclusive Bar (Last Word Drink): 12€

 #### 5. Many Coworking Spaces

 I think the next big ideas will come from Taipei insted of Vally